lihua-zhang/hello-world/README.md

 # hello-world

 Hello everybody, my names is Hazel Cheung, and I come from China.
-I an glad to be here with you studying coding.
+I am glad to be here with you studying coding.